XinnyLiuu/StocksWatch/README.md

 ## Background
 Our application, StocksWatch, aims to provide historical snapshots of a year’s worth of stock data for our users.
-The application will provide a pretty UI and allows users to create accounts with us to keep track of the stocks they are interested in.
+The application will provide an attractive UI and allows users to create accounts with us to keep track of the stocks they are interested in.

 ## Project Description